fidr/phoenix_live_react/README.md

 // Optionally render the React components on page load as
 // well to speed up the initial time to render.
-// The pushEvent prop will not be passed here. document.addEventListener("DOMContentLoaded", e => {
+// The pushEvent, pushEventTo and handleEvent props will not be passed here. document.addEventListener("DOMContentLoaded", e => {
   initLiveReact()
 })